verji/element-web/docs/VerjiConfig.md

     Used by : SpaceRoomView.tsx
 -   `UIFeature.showRoomMembersInSuggestions` - Shows/hide RoomMembers in InviteDialog/SpotlightDialog suggestions.
 If false the suggestions will rely on search results
 -   `UIFeature.showRecentsInSuggestions` - Show/Hide the "Recents" Suggestions, in Invite Dialog
+-   `UIFeature.allowDirectUserInvite` - Determines whether or not you are allowed to invite a user directly by user id.
+    Used by : [verji-onboarding-module] - CustomInviteDialog.tsx
 ## How to use feature flags
 First we have to define them in the element framework
 -   UIFeatures.ts : SearchWarning = "UIFeature.SearchWarning"